DropShipping vs drop surfing

 Increased risk of lower profits

 With best price drop surfing, there isn’t any guarantee that you can continually make money on each item you sell.
-Although it can be an advantage that prices of your items will fluctuate, because you have the potential to make more money on each item as prices drop, you might also lose out too.
+Although it can be an advantage that prices of your items will fluctuate, because you have the potential to make more money on each item as prices drop, there is a good chance that you might also lose out too.
 You’ll need to keep a careful eye on the wholesale prices of your items, reviewing whether they’re worth continuing to sell regularly.

 How to do ‘best price’ drop surfing